 The archive contains items of historical interest relating to parishes, administrative matters relating to the diocese, and a library.
 Not all material is catalogued, and only part of the catalogues are electronically searchable.
 Work is ongoing to improve cataloguing, and to assess and catalogue the library.
 Most of the administrative and parish material is 20th century, with some from the 19th century.
 See the 1944 MacLysaght & Berry report further down this page for information on earlier documents.

 Please note that sacramental records are not kept at diocesan level: they remain with individual parishes.
 If you require a copy of your own baptismal or confirmation record, please apply to the parish in which the sacrament was administered.
 You will find contact details for all parishes here.
 Please ensure your record request contains accurate name/s and date/s.

 Historical sacramental records are not kept at diocesan level: they remain with the parishes in which they were created.
 Not all sacramental records are complete, nor do they all survive the passage of time.
 These parish-based records are not computerised, so all searches are made by hand.
 Accessing and searching through large hand-written registers takes a great deal of time, particularly when handwriting is faded through age or difficult to read.

-If you are unsure about family details, it may be useful to do some initial research before making your request at parish level.
+If you are unsure about family details, please carry out as much research as you can before making a request at parish level.
 Most parishes are just not in a position to deal with non-specific genealogy queries.
 The National Library of Ireland has some helpful genealogy advisory web pages showing what’s available online and how to go about your family history search: see www.nli.ie/en/genealogy-advisory-service.aspx.
 The National Library also has digital images of many parish registers (see link in list below), so do check these before approaching a parish.

 The following websites may also be useful (some are subscription-based):